Last Updated on: 21st September 2023, 11:01 am

 Do you find it difficult to stay awake or nod off right after lunch, even after a full night’s sleep?

-Scientists refer to this as Excessive Daytime Sleepiness.
-It’s surprisingly common among people who dedicate 8 to 9 hours to their sleep routine.
-So, this isn’t just about being tired.
+Scientists refer to this as Excessive Daytime Sleepiness (hypersomnia).
+It’s surprisingly common among people who dedicate 8-9 hours to their sleep routine.
+It isn’t just about being tired.

 Why Do I Fall Asleep During the Daytime?

 Many different medical issues contribute to Excessive Daytime Sleepiness.
 Therefore, you must talk to your healthcare provider about your symptoms to receive treatment.

 Sleep disorders or nutrient deficiencies can leave you chronically tired every day, making you crave more sleep at inopportune times.

 However, some disorders cause perpetual drowsiness, with no known cause, making you fall asleep in your chair despite getting 8 hours of sleep at night.